 GDP is the signature piece of BEA's National Income and Product Accounts, which measure the value and makeup of the nation's output, the types of income generated, and how that income is used.

-BEA also estimates GDP for states, metropolitan areas, and most U.S. territories.
-Work is underway to produce GDP statistics for each county.
+BEA also estimates GDP for states, metropolitan areas, counties, and U.S. territories.
 We publish GDP by industry, as well.

 What can you do with GDP numbers?

 Answer questions like: